2 oz gin

 If you make a Gimlet, let me see!
 Tag a photo with #socialhourcocktails on Instagram.

 The best way to make a Gimlet depends on your point of view.
 What’s indisputable is that it is a mixture of gin, lime, and sugar.
-From there it's a question of what you value more: authenticity or deliciousness.
+From there it's a question of what you value - authenticity, freshness, deliciousness... (subjective I know!).

-Having tried each version in a multitude of configurations, including and several lime cordial recipes, I’ve arrived at my favorite recipe below.
-It is the Ulitmate Gimlet.
+Having tried each version in a multitude of configurations, including several lime cordial recipes, I employed a simple workaround technique.
+I feel confident in saying is the Ulitmate Gimlet.

 Homemade Lime Cordial: